A brown and white Cocker Spaniel lying on green grass

 What causes breathing difficulty in Cocker Spaniels?

 The most common causes of breathing difficulty in Cocker Spaniels include heart failure causing pulmonary edema (fluid in lungs), laryngeal paralysis (especially in older large breed dogs), brachycephalic syndrome (flat-faced breeds at constant risk), pneumonia or respiratory infection.
-Cocker Spaniels are also prone to ear infections and eye problems, which can contribute.
+Cocker Spaniels are also prone to chronic ear infections and primary glaucoma, which can contribute.

 How much does it cost to treat breathing difficulty in a Cocker Spaniel?